Apiipnet/php-apiip.net/README.md

 ## HTTPS Encryption

-By default, the SSL/TLS is turned off, if you want to enable it just pass the options parameter
+By default, the SSL/TLS is turned on, if you want to disable it just pass the options parameter

 #### Example